 It's the perfect time of year for a refreshing drink with a gorgeous color, and this Blood Orange Margarita Recipe is just that.
 It's easy to make using available ingredients, so whip one up anytime you want to celebrate during orange season, whether it's at brunch, happy hour, cocktail hour, or Cinco de Mayo!

-I managed to find a bag of local Arizona blood oranges for two dollars, certified organic!
-I love blood oranges so much that l long for them when the season is past due.
-There is something about their amazing fragrance and taste.
-The flavor has a hint of raspberry, and they are deliciously sweet.
+I found a bag of local Arizona store-bought blood oranges for two dollars, certified organic!
+I love blood oranges for their beautiful color and different flavors among the many varieties.
+The flavor has a hint of raspberry and they are deliciously sweet.

 Types of blood oranges